johnprovazek/spotifycoasters/README.md

 - To gather the codes in your NFC tags first start by plugging in your NFC Reader.
 Run the script [nfc_reader.py](./scripts/nfc_reader.py).
 This is a simple script to read in NFC tags and output the code associated with each tag.
 Copy the output codes and add them to the [nfc_spot.json](./data/nfc_spot.json) file.
 Keep the format consistant with the example above.
 - To create the corresponding Spotify section start by opening Spotify.
 Under playlists, albums, songs, artists, shows, and episodes there will be an ellipses.
 Click on that ellipses and select share and copy link.
 In the link there will be a section indicating whether it is a playlist, album, song, artist, show, or episode.
 Following that there is a 22 character code.
 You will use that media type and code to form a context_uri.
 For example when sharing the 1992 album Facing Future by Israel Kamakawiwo'ole the Spotify share link will look like: "https://open.spotify.com/album/0pquf1NcG9FdiypBPwICu9?si=jgPtKX9RSxWQi437n3rj7g".
 When formatting that link into a context_uri it will look like "spotify:album:0pquf1NcG9FdiypBPwICu9".
 You can then add that context_uri to correspond with an NFC tag in the [nfc_spot.json](./data/nfc_spot.json) file.
 Keep the format consistant with the example above.
 - If you are doing this for many albums and playlists you may want to use the script [link_uri_conversion.py](./scripts/link_uri_conversion.py) to help.
 First put all the Spotify share links into a file.
 Then run the script [link_uri_conversion.py](./scripts/link_uri_conversion.py) with the file path as the first argument.
 This will convert all the Spotify share links and output them in the context_uri format.
 - The Spotify API [Start/Resume Playback endpoint](https://developer.spotify.com/console/put-play/) appears to only be able to play albums, playlists, shows, and artists.
 If you want to play an individual song you will need to play it from an album or playlist.
 If you want to play a specific podcast episode you will need to do that from a show.
 There is an offset field to help with that.
 Check the example [nfc_spot.json](./data/nfc_spot.json) above to see some offset examples.
 It is worth noting that the offset position is indexed at 0.
+So if you wanted to play the 5th track of an album you would need to put 4 as the offset position.

 ### Coaster Setup
 - If you decided to use coasters for this project here is the [youtube](https://www.youtube.com/watch?v=RV7-3CawKAM&t=68s&ab_channel=DIYPETE) tutorial I followed.